 - Work consistently to a high standard, in a hygienic and safe manner.

-- Using artistic flair to present and display meat and meat products.
+- Using artistic flair to create, present and display meat and meat products.

-- Have a genuine interest in food.
-Many businesses make their own ready to eat, barbecue and kitchen ready products.
+- Have a genuine interest in food with many businesses making their own ready to eat, barbecue and kitchen ready products.

 So what about the job prospects?